imranexltd/priiiiyo-mirror-bot/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/priiiiyo/mega-sdk-python?label=Docker%20Pull)
 [![Channel](https://img.shields.io/badge/Join%20Channel-!-red)](https://t.me/PriiiiyoMirror)

-**Priiiiyo Mirror Bot** Is A Telegram Bot which can mirror all your links to Google Drive!
+**iCloud Mirror Bot** Is A Telegram Bot which can mirror all your links to Google Drive!
 This is the Modified Version.

 # Features supported:
 <details>